Frumph/comic-easel/readme.txt

 `do_action('comic-post-info');` - For inside of the single/archive/search post pages posts, showing more comic info.

+`do_action('comic-post-extras');` - Inside the individual post loop, preferably at the bottom after the post div.
+Show's a list of related comics.

 = Adding the Comic area sidebars =

 Sidebars for Comic Easel are added automatically since 05/28/2012 They should appear above all of your other sidebars in the widget panel.